bluesky-social/atproto/README.md

 `common/test/microblog.ts` contains an examples of using the microblog library to create/update microblog namespace objects in the repository

 For communicating directly with the server api, there is a schema above each route that details the exact parameters it expects to receive.
 Any post route will require a valid UCAN as a Bearer token.
-We recommend using the SDK make these requests as these tokens can be difficult to roll by hand.
+We recommend using the SDK to make these requests as these tokens can be difficult to roll by hand.

 ---